SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 1. Install all dependencies
 - Download and install **[OBS Studio](https://obsproject.com/)**.
 As of now, SAMMI does not support other streaming software.
 - Download and install **[OBS Websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/)** This is how SAMMI communicates with OBS Studio.
-SAMMI is fully compatible with OBSWS 4.9 and 5.0, although lots of extensions have not yet been migrated to OBSWS 5.0 - we recommend either waiting with updating to OBS 28 or installing [OBSWS 4.9 Compat version](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1-compat) on top of OBSWS 5.0, which allows you to connect to both versions.
+You can download OBS Websocket 5.0 along with the [OBS Websocket 4.9-compat](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1-compat) in order to preserve backwards compatibility.
+However, this means you will need to set up two instances of OBS in SAMMI, one using 5.0 and one using the 4.9-compat version.
+For the time being, until you are sure your extensions have been fully updated to use OBS Websocket 5.0, we suggest staying on 4.9.1.

 #### 2. Download SAMMI